jordanbell2357/jordanbell2357.github.io/_euler/.ipynb_checkpoints/euler-algebra-I-12-checkpoint.md

 ---
-layout: post
+layout: page
-title: Part I. Section I. Chapter 12.
+title: Chapter 12.
 "Of Square Roots, and of Irrational Numbers resulting from them."
+part: I
+section: I
+chapter: 12
 ---

-#### Part I. "Containing the Analysis of Determinate Quantities."
-Section I. "Of the different Methods of calculating Simple Quantities."
-Chapter 12.
-"Of Square Roots, and of Irrational Numbers resulting from them."

 <span class="art">123</span> What we have said in the preceding chapter amounts
 to this ; that the square root of a given number is that number whose square is equal to the given number; and that